 Much of this re-silencing has gone under the banner of "resilience."
 While this term has been used throughout the post-Katrina period, it has become a kind of watchword and rallying-cry for the official commemoration and the politics of disavowal that it expresses.
 Even beyond its ideological uses, it is in some ways a strange term to use to describe post-Katrina New Orleans.
-Resilience is defined as "The capability of a strained body to recover its size and shape" and "an ability to recover from or adjust easily to misfortune or change."
+Resilience is defined as "The capability of a strained body to recover its size and shape" and "an ability to recover from or adjust easily to misfortune or change."1

 Neither of these definitions describes post-Katrina New Orleans terribly well.
 As for the "strained body" part, consider this.
-If someone had a serious accident or disease and after ten years is alive and doing tolerably well-except at only three-fourths of his or her original size-we wouldn't think of that as the most admirable of recoveries.
+If someone had a serious accident or disease and after ten years is alive and doing tolerably well-except at only threefourths of his or her original size-we wouldn't think of that as the most admirable of recoveries.
 There are also problems with the "easily" part.
-Harry in August," "shrimp po' boy," "Parkway Bakery and Tavern," "Rebirth," "the Maple Leaf," "Mardi Gras," and "what's Carnival for."
-"9
+Harry Shearer deserves much credit for defyFolksiness prevailed in his Katrina anniversary address, which gets the award for more clichés per sentence than any speech ever given here, and perhaps anywhere else on Planet Earth.
+In just the first paragraph, he managed to dispose of many of the obligatory local references, including "Where y'at," "the Big Easy," "the weather in August," "shrimp po' boy," "Parkway Bakery and Tavern," "Rebirth," "the Maple Leaf," "Mardi Gras," and "what's Carnival for."9

 But the agenda was basically about re-silencing.
-Obama enthusiastically promoted the neo-liberal corporate capitalist project, including the quasi-privatization and de-democratization of the local schools.
+Obama enthusiastically promoted the neo-liberal corporate capitalist project, including the quasi-privatization and dedemocratization of the local schools.
 He actually citied some damning statistics about child poverty and economic inequality in New Orleans.
 And he noted that the city "had for too long been plagued by structural inequalities."
 "Had been" before Hurricane Katrina, that is.